proogramer-u/AnargyaWebsite/README.md

-# Anargya Formula Student Landing Page
+# Anargya Formula Car Landing Page

 Static landing page for the Anargya ITS Indonesia electric Formula Student team.
-Built with semantic HTML, responsive CSS, and a tiny amount of vanilla JS for the mobile navigation.
+Built with semantic HTML, responsive CSS, and a tiny amount of vanilla JS for the navigation.

 ## Project structure